composewell/packcheck/README.md

 --------------------------------------------------
 Diagnostics parameters or env variables
 --------------------------------------------------
-CHECK_ENV               : Treat unknown env variables as error, used with env -i
+CHECK_ENV               : [y] Treat unknown env variables as error, used with env -i BASE_TIME               : System time to be used as base for timeline reporting